 Course approval: It is best to get 7–8 classes approved before you go abroad.
 This gives you some flexibility in setting up your class schedule.
 Think about courses required for your major, but also courses that fulfill your elective requirements.

-Course descriptions and catalog: Choose one Chinese Language course: Introductory Chinese Mandarin (CHN100) or Intermediate Chinese Mandarin (CHN200).
+Course descriptions and catalog: Choose one Mandarin Language course: Introductory Chinese Mandarin (CHN100) or Intermediate Chinese Mandarin (CHN200).

-UIBE offers these courses in English throughout the year.
+CISabroad's partner university in Beijing, The University of International Business and Economics, offers these courses in English throughout the year.
 Please note, these courses may change each semester and you will register for your courses when you arrive in Beijing.
-For a list of course descriptions, please click here and scroll down the page.
+For a list of course descriptions, please click here.

 - China's Culture and Society